codecentric-oss/niceml/docs/index.md

 # Welcome to niceML

+!!! warning
+    niceML is no longer under active development and has been archived as a project!
+    Do not use it for production purposes!

 **niceML** is a tool to help you set up your machine learning projects faster.
 It provides pipelines for a variety of ML tasks, like